SelfishInc/weekly-digest/_posts/2013-12-06-path-of-ninja.markdown

 # Cache for story

-As in the stash - all story post also cached and saved in browser history for better user expirience.
-All posts automatically updated every ten seconds to newest state.
+As in the stash - all story post also cached and saved in memory for better user expirience.
+All story's automatically updated every ten seconds to newest state.

 # Popup vertical positioning